jfroelich/rss-reader/src/base/favicon-service/fetch-image.md

 ## Todos
 * the handling of timeout in options and assertion against its validity should all occur within the timed_fetch helper function, not external to it
-* there is nothing particularly idiosyncratic to this request over a request using any method.
-This could be easily refactored into a more generic http_fetch_image and work for any method.
-This moves the choice of method to the caller so it is more flexible and more reusable.
 * rather than hardcode image types, maybe it should come from the accept header, and the option is just whether to enforce the accept header. but i also want the convenience in calling context of not having to remember all the image mime types. also i need to allow for octet-stream but i am not sure it is specific enough and do not like it.
 * not sure about the precondition asserts regarding navigator and fetch. this is inconsistent with how my other code works, and feels overly paranoid and stupid.
 * unit tests